mzrimsek/server-config/stacks/core/main/README.md

 - (11-24-22) Service dashboard was migrated out of this stack to be run in its own stack - the new service I am using has tighter integration with services that are more easily accessible from the device running the infrastructure stack, but it does not belong in that stack.
 [Found here](../../../services/homepage/)
 - (12-1-22) Jellyfin migrated out of stack to be run on its own to run next to the media file it serves rather than fetching them over the network before serving them.
 [Found here](../../../services/jellyfin/)
+- (12-11-23) Main Condensed stack created to pair down services that will be run back on the main server.
+[Found here](../main_condensed/)